Anjana-Paul-14/MovieLand/README.md

 4. Movie Details
 Clicking on a movie in the list reveals detailed information, including the movie's name, type (genre), year of release, and an accompanying image.

+## Deployment
+This project is deployed on Netlify.